lewmoore/TicTacToe/README.md

 ### Instructions

 This game has been designed to be used in the console.
 In order to play this game, create a new game with `game = new Game(turn = new Turn(player = new Player))`.
-This generates a new game, with two players, X and O.
+This generates a new game, with two players, X and O. You can show the current board with `game.displayerBoard()`.

 You can then take it in turns to add an X or O to the board with the command `game.playerMove(1)` with the argument being the square you want to play.